-PE and sport being raised across the school as a a tool for whole school
+Key indicator 2: The profile of F PE and sport being raised across the school as a tool for whole school

 improvement

 School focus with clarity on intended impact on pupils : Actions to achieve: Funding allocated: Expected evidence and impact: Sustainability and suggested next steps:

 To continue to raise the profile of To purchase new sports kit for £500 Impact Continue to use a range of

-sport throughout the school and competitive and non-competitive Profile of PE and Sport is high in strategies to communicate with
+sport throughout the school and competitive and non-competitive strategies to communicate with

 with parents events. the school with parents knowing l'

 school sport.

 Make parents and children aware of N/A their pupils to take part in a

 how sport is encouraged and taught Look to invite parents more

 in school through class dojo, twitter frequently to school sport

 and school newsletters.
 Many parents attend the St Ann's events.

-, Well Sport Day
+Well Sport Day

 Results and achievements celebrated N/A Purchase new sports kit for the

 in assembly school teams.

 pride and a sense of belonging.

-N/A
+N/A L

 Academy 'celebrating sporting Evidence:

 success board'.
 Class Dojo

-Doct participation and success in NI/A Newsletters
+Description of the second second second N. / A Newsletters

 N/A Pupil questionnaires

 sport onto Class Dojo Photos

+Outputies St. Augusta Mall Susanta des CEO

 Organise St Ann's Well Sports day. £50

-Organise St Aim's Weil Sports day.
-150

 PE leadership time (1/2 day x 6) £600

-Review our whole school PE policy
+Review our whole school PE policy 1

 reflecting current practice and

 curriculum.

-Carriourum.
+curricularii.